RubinoD1/JS-Random-Quiz/README.md

 - Change the HTML on the question to either: correct, or incorrect.

 6. Style the HTML

-7. Remember to remove the extra HTML and CSS files.
+- CSS: get rid of style repeats by making shared classes.

-8. Make the README
+7. Make the README
+- index working
+- screenshots added
+- live page link added
+- check spelling, grammar

-9. Fisher Yates shuffle js code comments clean up.
+8. Fisher Yates shuffle js code comments clean up.
-- Double check comments throughout the repo -- cleanup / checkk for spelling mistakes
+- Double check comments throughout the repo -- cleanup / check for spelling mistakes

+9. Add a favicon?